jchook/house/README.md

 ## Controller

-The controller layer represents the interface for your application.
+The controller layer is the interface for your application.
 Use it to define a `Route`, accept a `Request`, and return a `Response`.

 ### Hello World